Sing, tap, jam, ski ba bop ba dop bopApply

 Jazz in the city, a city in jazz.
-The Jazzweekend in Regensburg stands for bobbing heads and driving beats, for encounters of young talents and national and international greats of jazz in a pulsating city.
+The Jazz Weekend in Regensburg stands for bobbing heads and driving beats, for encounters of young talents and national and international greats of Jazz in a pulsating city.
 For a cozy hustle and bustle on and between countless stages beyond the city limits.
-For gentle melodies in dreamy courtyards, for thrilling sessions in clubs and bars, as well as jazz sounds on the ship, in the church and on lively squares.
+For gentle melodies in dreamy courtyards, for thrilling sessions in clubs and bars, as well as jazz sounds on the ship, along the Danube riverbanks and on lively squares.

-The Jazzweekend takes you into floating atmospheres and dives into unexpected depths.
-A weekend full of harmonies and contrasts explores jazz from a variety of perspectives – musical, cinematic and scientific.
-It will be wild and light, exciting and profound at the same time: the 42nd Bavarian Jazz Weekend from July 13 to 16, 2023.
+The Jazz Weekend takes you into floating atmospheres and dives into unexpected depths.
+A weekend full of harmonies and contrasts explores Jazz from a variety of perspectives.
+It will be wild and light, exciting and profound at the same time: the 43rd Bavarian Jazz Weekend from July 4th to 7th, 2024.

 Andreas Kolb completed his journalist education in Stuttgart before moving to Munich for several years to work at ECM Records, among others.
 In 1997, he joined the publishing house ConBrio in Regensburg.
 He is the chief editor of the online-magazine “JazzZeitung.de” and the periodical “neue Musikzeitung” and a passionate visitor of the Jazzweekend.
 He even lives in walking distance of most of the Jazzweekend's event locations - a fact he does not consider a coincidence.